AnchitSingh/bgr/README.md

 # bgr (Buggu-GREP)

-**bgr** is an ultra-fast, in-memory search engine and command-line tool that delivers microsecond-level query performance for logs and structured data.
+**bgr(v0.1.3)** is an ultra-fast, in-memory search engine and command-line tool that delivers microsecond-level query performance for logs and structured data.
 It indexes data from files or stdin and provides an interactive interface for immediate exploration and analysis.

 The name "Buggu" is inspired by a term of endearment, reflecting its role as a trusted companion in debugging, log analysis, and data exploration.